afruizc/blog/blogs/2020-legacy-code-case-study/README.md

 ### The future

-As Rick had always been informed of what was going on, there was never tension or bad surprises.
-In addition, he was aware of technical debt and how software needs to be maintained.

-I also learned something important: _taking the initiative and being transparent fosters trust and avoids future conflict_.
+As Rick had always been informed of what was going on, there was never tension or surprises.
+I made sure always to keep him in the loop, and to distill all the information, so he wouldn't get overwhelmed.
+I learned something important: _taking the initiative and being transparent fosters trust and avoids future conflict_.

 After multiple iterations, Rick and I got into a good working rhythm.
-Occasionally, my changes would break the system, undetected by my testing.
-I would learn exactly what caused the problem from him and would incorporate those steps in my manual testing.

-There was a lot of opportunity for the code to be improved.
-At the same time, Rick’s business needed to move forward with new features.
-Refactoring the code was a colossal task.

-Rick and I eventually stopped working together, but I’m very grateful for all our interactions.
+The system got stabilized, and it's still running in production.
+We eventually stopped working together, but Rick is still out there, and he's still running his platform.